 You can also get MCT fats from the foods that you eat.
 Here’s a list of MCTs found naturally in foods.
 The percentages listed are the percentages of MCTs found in the total amount of fats in the food:

-- Coconut oil: 15 percent
+- Coconut oil: 15% MCTs

-- Palm kernel oil: 7.9 percent
+- Palm kernel oil: 7.9% MCTs

-- Cheese: 7.3 percent
+- Cheese: 7.3% MCTs

-- Butter: 6.8 percent
+- Butter: 6.8% MCTs

-- Milk: 6.9 percent
+- Milk: 6.9% MCTs

-- Yogurt: 6.6 percent
+- Yogurt: 6.6% MCTs